-Home to Colorado City, Tulsa, Colorado University, where the parking meter was invented, and home to over 650,000 small businesses.
+Colorado is home to Colorado City, Tulsa, Colorado University—is where the parking meter was invented—and is home to over 650,000 small businesses.
 Colorado is the perfect place to launch a small business.
-If you're just getting started—or you've been in business for years—do you know what insurance you need?
-In this article, we talk about the insurance that Colorado requires businesses to have.
-We also cover policies you should consider to protect your business (i.e. Colorado general liability insurance).
+As a small business owner, do you know what insurance you need?
+In this article, we talk about the insurance that Colorado requires small businesses to have.
+We also cover policies most business owners should consider to protect your business (i.e. Colorado general liability insurance).

 What Insurance is Required in Colorado?